 Unilever’s transparency initiative goes beyond U.S. regulations for beauty and personal care products, which require companies to only list “fragrance” generically on packages.
 In February 2017, Unilever was the first in the industry to announce its intention to disclose fragrance ingredients down to 0.01% of the product formulation, and completed this goal on time.
 Additionally, Unilever is updating its packaging labels in the U.S. to voluntarily list fragrance allergens according to the current European Union labeling regulations.

 “We are more committed than ever to transparency and building trust in Unilever and our brands,” said Amanda Sourry, president of Unilever North America.
 “With the completion of our fragrance disclosure initiative, people now have access to more detailed ingredient information for the products they use and love from Unilever.
 We are very happy to see that other companies in the industry have announced plans to disclose fragrance ingredients in the future.”

 Unilever’s product-specific fragrance listings are available through SmartLabel™, an industry-wide digital platform that provides an easy and fast way to get more information about products.
 Convenient ways to access SmartLabel™ for Unilever products include:

-- Scanning the UPC barcode with the free SmartLabel™ app available for Apple or Android devices.
+- Scanning the UPC barcode with the free SmartLabel™ app available for or devices.

 One of the major benefits of using SmartLabel™ is that Unilever is able to provide explanations of each ingredient, such as the scent it imparts on the product.
 Unilever also provides information on its approach to developing safe products, explanations of ingredient types, and answers to common questions.

-In addition to the U.S., the company has also recently rolled out fragrance disclosure on individual home care and beauty & personal care products on the ‘What’s in our Products’ section on Unilever websites across Europe.
+In addition to the U.S., the company has also recently rolled out fragrance disclosure on individual home care and beauty & personal care products on the ‘’ section on Unilever websites across Europe.

 About Unilever North America